-EDU697a/b.
-Thesis (6)
+EDU697a.
+Thesis (3)

 In this course, candidates will propose/complete their thesis, coordinate with their thesis mentor, and present a structured thesis defense.
-In coordination with EDU 590 Data Analysis and Research Statistics, this cooperative-mentor study course guides students through the process of designing and defending their thesis research proposal by meeting specified thesis milestones.
+In coordination with EDU 697b, this cooperative-mentor study course guides students through the process of designing and defending their thesis research proposal by meeting specified thesis milestones.
 Working directly with their assigned thesis mentor and structured on each candidate's individual passions, topics are developed and explored by candidates with support and oversight from their mentor.
 Proper APA citation of sources, tables, and figures are also covered.
-Individualized mentor and peer support opportunities are an integral part of this capstone course.
+Individualized mentor and peer support opportunities are an integral part of this two-part capstone course.
+EDU 697a primarily focuses on scholarly writing and a review of the literature.
+MAED students will complete Chapters 1 & 2 of their Master Thesis in this course.
+Successful completion of the course is required to advance to EDU697b.